Podcast producer and sailor: David Hows

 These books have again reinforced to me that there are so many untold sailing stories that need to be captured and shared or they risk being lost forever.

-My extensive reading and sailing, combined with Andy Schell’s 59 North Podcast inspired me to launch the Ocean Sailing Podcast in2016 to capture and share the numerous ocean racing and cruising sailing stories on a regular basis with armchair sailors, cruisers and racers across Australasia, that help inspire us to sail further and set our sights on new challenges.
-The Ocean Sailing Podcast has now had more than 270,000 episode downloads and has listeners in more than 100 countries.
+My extensive reading and sailing, combined with Andy Schell’s 59 North Podcast inspired me to launch the Ocean Sailing Podcast in 2016 to capture and share the numerous ocean racing and cruising sailing stories on a regular basis with armchair sailors, cruisers and racers across Australasia, that help inspire us to sail further and set our sights on new challenges.
+The Ocean Sailing Podcast has now had more than 300,000 episode downloads and has listeners in more than 100 countries with my personal my ocean racing, regattas and adventures attracting an increasing amount of media attention too.

 If you know of anyone whose story I can capture and share, please email me: firstname.lastname@example.org